HugoArellano/HugoArellano.github.io/index.md

 <div align = "justify">Diseases associated with overweight and obesity have multiple consequences, some related to life quality and others related to productivity.
 According to the health and nutrition national survey, in Mexico 72.5% of the population older than 20 years suffer from overweight or obesity, in 2017, six of the ten principal death causes in Mexico were related to overweight and obesity.
 Promoting effective combat against overweight or obesity have two main benefits, on one hand, we can wait for an increase in expectation and quality of life, on the other hand, it is reasonable to hope for an increase in work productivity () and a virtual lowest expenditure related to the treatment of obesity diseases.</div>

-<div align = "justify">Status: Published in the official government's daily “El Estado de Colima”</div>
+####Status: Published in the official government's daily “El Estado de Colima”.

 [![Law proposal](https://img.shields.io/badge/PDF-Law_Proposal-red?logo=adobe-acrobat-reader&logoColor=white)](https://www.congresocol.gob.mx/web/Sistema/uploads/Iniciativas/INIC%20DIP%20MALU,%20REF%20LEY%20DE%20SALUD001.pdf)